-There are a variety of factors that can affect your rates when you apply for a life insurance policy—your health history being the most widely acknowledged; however, one aspect you may not have considered is your driving record, more specifically whether or not you have ever been charged with a serious offense like drunk driving.
+There are a variety of factors that can affect your rates when you apply for a life insurance policy—your health history is the most widely acknowledged; however, one aspect you may not have considered is your driving record, more specifically whether or not you have ever been charged with a serious offense like drunk driving.
 Here’s how a DUI affects your life insurance rates.

 Driving Under the Influence